Origin of speech: Self-organisation theory

 Several models have shown how relatively simple peer-to-peer vocal interactions, such as imitation, can spontaneously self-organise a system of sounds shared by the whole population, and different in different populations.
 For example, models elaborated by Berrah et al. (1996) and de Boer (2000), and recently reformulated using Bayesian theory, showed how a group of individuals playing imitation games can self-organise repertoires of vowel sounds which share substantial properties with human vowel systems.
 For example, in de Boer's model, initially vowels are generated randomly, but agents learn from each other as they interact repeatedly over time.
 Agent A chooses a vowel from her repertoire and produces it, inevitably with some noise.
 Agent B hears this vowel and chooses the closest equivalent from her own repertoire.
 To check whether this truly matches the original, B produces the vowel she thinks she has heard, whereupon A refers once again to her own repertoire to find the closest equivalent.
 If this matches the one she initially selected, the game is successful, otherwise, it has failed.
 "Through repeated interactions", according to de Boer, "vowel systems emerge that are very much like the ones found in human languages".

 In a different model, the phonetician Björn Lindblom was able to predict, on self-organisational grounds, the favoured choices of vowel systems ranging from three to nine vowels on the basis of a principle of optimal perceptual differentiation.

 Further models studied the role of self-organisation in the origins of phonemic coding and combinatoriality, which is the existence of phonemes and their systematic reuse to build structured syllables.
 Pierre-Yves Oudeyer developed models which showed that basic neural equipment for adaptive holistic vocal imitation, coupling directly motor and perceptual representations in the brain, can generate spontaneously shared combinatorial systems of vocalisations, including phonotactic patterns, in a society of babbling individuals.
 These models also characterised how morphological and physiological innate constraints can interact with these self-organised mechanisms to account for both the formation of statistical regularities and diversity in vocalisation systems.

 Gestural theory

 The gestural theory states that speech was a relatively late development, evolving by degrees from a system that was originally gestural.
-Our ancestors were unable to control their vocalisation at the time when gestures were used to communicate; however, as they slowly began to control their vocalisations, spoken language began to evolve.
+Human ancestors were unable to control their vocalisation at the time when gestures were used to communicate; however, as they slowly began to control their vocalisations, spoken language began to evolve.

 Three types of evidence support this theory: